 Not only do I work with students inside the classroom, I have the experience and expertise to help you build explore-before-explain into your science education strategy and ensure your curriculum is meeting NGSS standards.
 Learn more about how we can work together.

-The Latest from Pat’s Blog
+The Latest from Pat’s Work

 Simple shifts in the way we arrange and combine activities can enhance student learning outcomes.